G. J. Thomas Sadler, Jr.

 Before TPL he spent five years with the Izaak Walton League of America, serving as the Conservation Director his last two years.
 He was responsible for the League’s conservation education and outreach programs, policy advocacy and development of the League’s legislative agenda and strategies.

 Before joining the Izaak Walton League, Tom served as President of the Congressional Sportsmen’s Foundation.
 Prior to that he was a lobbyist for two major U.S. corporations, a regional representative for the U.S. Olympic Committee and a legislative assistant for U.S. Senator Warren B. Rudman.

 Tom has been involved in coalition building and grass roots organizing for much of his professional career.
 He has been active in creation of the American Wildlife Conservation Partners, FishNet, and the Theodore Roosevelt Conservation Partnership.

 Tom’s volunteer activities reflect his passion for fishing and conservation.
-He currently serves on the boards of the Massanutten Chapter of Trout Unlimited as President and is Vice Chairman of the American Fly Fishing Trade Association.
+He currently serves as President of the Massanutten Chapter of Trout Unlimited and is Vice Chairman of the American Fly Fishing Trade Association.

 He has served on the boards of the National Fisheries Friends Partnership, Valley Conservation Council, the Virginia Council of Trout Unlimited, the Recreational Boating and Fishing Foundation, the Federation of Fly Fishers, Project Healing Waters Fly Fishing and the Shenandoah Mountain Rescue Group, and on the steering committee of the Eastern Brook Trout Joint Venture, a National Fish Habitat Partnership and as the Virginia representative on Trout Unlimited’s National Leadership Council.